 '''

-unix> arangorestore --collection myusers --collection myvalues --recycle-ids true --input-directory "dump"
+unix> arangorestore --collection myusers --collection myvalues --input-directory "dump"

 '''

 Note that setting --recycle-ids to true will also cause collections to be (re-)created in the target database with the exact same collection id as in the input directory.
 Any potentially existing collection in the target database with the same collection id will then be dropped.